Important Update: Good News During the Oestrogen Patch Shortage: Estrogel Funded

 Health Professionals

-We were delighted to hear that that from 1st November 2024 (exact date may be subject to change), there will be a funded oestrogen gel, (the Estrogel brand) available in Aotearoa, New Zealand.
+We were delighted to hear that that from 1st November 2024, there will be a funded oestrogen gel, (the Estrogel brand) available in Aotearoa, New Zealand.

 The type of oestrogen in modern Menopausal Hormone Therapy (MHT, formerly known as HRT) whether the patch, gel or tablet is Oestradiol (you can read an overview of MHT here .